youmisuk/groupedTMLE/README.md

 * `SimulationCodes.R`

    This `R` file includes simulation codes with our proposed modifcations for TMLE where `m.val` controls whether there is a cross-level interaction between a cluster-level unmeasured confounder and a treatment variable.
-For more information on simulation condtions, see [our paper](https://psyarxiv.com/8s7ut/).
+For more information on simulation condtions, see our paper: [(Preprint)](https://psyarxiv.com/8s7ut/) [(Journal Article)](https://doi.org/10.3102/10769986231162096).

 ## ECLS-K Data Study